Zebra

 We'll keep it simple and give you the basics.
 For college play, it is post-scrimmage kick enforcement, Rule 10-2-3.
 It is B's (receiver's) ball as long as they have possession of the ball at the end of the play.

-Is reality TV here to stay?Nope.
+Is the new Oculus Rift thing as cool as everyone says?Nope.
 If he went up to catch a high snap, he can still return to hold the snap.
 He could also throw as you describe.
 If he stands (for no other reason than he wants to) and then returns to the ground, he is down.
 Dead ball.

 see above